Angola entry requirements for Madagascar passport holders

 Good news: as of 2026, Madagascar passport holders can enter Angola without a visa for stays up to 30 days.
 Just show up at the airport with your passport and a return ticket — no embassy visit or application fee needed.

-Your passport must be valid for at least the length of your stay in Angola.
-Airlines check this at check-in.
-If your passport expires within 6 months, carry a printed copy of your onward ticket to show the airline agent.
+Your passport must be valid for at least the full period you plan to stay in Angola.
+Airlines check this before boarding.
+Carry a photocopy of the bio-data page separately.

 Required